calaldees/teachingWorkshops/teacherTraining/questioning.md

 Questioning
 ===========

+* Dialogic Teaching
+* Diagnostic Questions
+* Hinge Questions

+ITT CCF 4.6
+> Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils’ prior knowledge, assess understanding and break down problems.

+ITT CCF 3.3
+> Anticipating common misconceptions within particular subjects is also an important aspect of curricular knowledge; working closely with colleagues to develop an understanding of likely misconceptions is valuable

+We kind of know about quizzing and spaced repetition from Rosenshines principles Quiz == good.
+What about deeper questioning?

 * National Center for Education Evaluation [Organizing Instruction and Study to Improve Student Learning](https://ies.ed.gov/ncee/wwc/PracticeGuide/1) 2007
     * Recommendation 5a
         * Level of evidence: Low